fluid-project/infusion-docs/src/documents/tutorial-userInterfaceOptions/UserInterfaceOptions.md

 </body>
 ```

-Where exactly on your page you put this <div> is up to you, but it will depend on the exact layout of your page.
-It should be pretty close to the top, so that it's easily visible and accessible quickly for keyboard-only users.
-You can, of course, add additional classes of your own to style the Table Of Contents to fit in with the look of your site.
+We recommend placing `<div class="flc-toc-tocContainer">` near the top of your page so it's visible and easily accessible to keyboard users.
+You can add additional classes of your own to style the Table Of Contents to fit in with the look of your site.

 ## Add dependencies to the page ##